Tuition & Financing

 Financial Aid Eligibility

 MS students do not receive funding to cover tuition expenses, however federally subsidized loans may be available to cover the costs of tuition and living expenses.

 PhD students are eligible to receive assistantships which include coverage of Cornell’s student health plan, tuition and a stipend.
 These awards are determined on a case-by-case basis.
 Fellowships typically cover tuition expenses and include stipends to provide students a comfortable standard of living while in residence in Ithaca.
 PhD students are expected to work approximately 15 hours each week conducting research or assisting with courses.

 Costs to Attend

 Cornell’s Graduate School provides detailed information about tuition expenses and costs of attendance.
 Tuition rates vary based on the school and field of study.
-When assessing program costs, please note the School of Hotel Administration is an endowed college and the MS and PhD are considered research degrees.
+When assessing program costs, please note the Cornell Nolan School is an endowed college and the MS and PhD are considered research degrees.
 Tuition must be paid prior to registration in the fall or spring semester.
 There is no tuition charge for noncredit summer research.